ruter/Strap-in-Swift/README.md

 - Project10 - Names2Faces: Learn `UICollectionView`, `UIImagePickerController`, `NSUUID`, custom classes and more.

 - Project11 - Pachinko: Dive into SpriteKit, learned `SpriteKit`, physics, radians, `CGFloat`, `UITouch`, `SKAction`, `SKLabelNode`, `SKEmitterNode`, `SKPhysicsContactDelegate`.

+- Projcet12 - NewNames2Faces: Learn how to save user settings and data for later use, about `NSUserDefaults`, `NSCoding`, `NSKeyedArchiver`, and so on.